phlowdotdev/phlow/site/docs/install.md

 > ## Extra example:
 > **Run a Phlow mirror request**:
 >
 >   This example demonstrates how to run a [Phlow mirror request](https://github.com/phlowdotdev/phlow-mirror-request) using Docker.
-The `MAIN_FILE` environment variable is set to the URL of the main file in the GitHub repository.
+The `PHLOW_MAIN` environment variable is set to the URL of the main file in the GitHub repository.
 >
 >    Example:
 >    ```bash
->    docker run -it --rm -e MAIN_FILE=https://github.com/phlowdotdev/phlow-mirror-request/archive/refs/heads/main.zip ghcr.io/phlowdotdev/phlow:latest
+>    docker run -it --rm -e PHLOW_MAIN=https://github.com/phlowdotdev/phlow-mirror-request/archive/refs/heads/main.zip ghcr.io/phlowdotdev/phlow:latest
 >    ```